pojome/pojo-lightbox/README.md

 ### Contributions ###

 Would you like to like to contribute to Pojo Lightbox?
-You are more than welcome to submit your pull requests to the [GitHub repo](https://github.com/pojome/pojo-lightbox).
+You are more than welcome to submit your pull requests to our [GitHub repo](https://github.com/pojome/pojo-lightbox).
 Also, if you have any notes about the code, please open a ticket on this issue tracker.

 ## Installation ##